dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 Yes you read that right, the model runs on a CPU 😱.
-If that looks interesting, let's dive in.
+If that looks interesting, let's dive in 👇.

 ### ⛷ Modeling with YOLOX
 {{< figure_resizing src="yolox_demo.png">}}

-We will use the state-of-the-art YOLOX model to detect the license plate of vehicles around the neighborhood.
+We will use the state-of-the-art [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) model to detect the license plate of vehicles around the neighborhood.
+YOLOX is one of the most recent YOLO series model that is both lightweight and accurate.

+It claims better performance than [YOLOv4](https://github.com/Tianxiaomo/pytorch-YOLOv4), [YOLOv5](https://github.com/ultralytics/yolov5), and [EfficientDet](https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch) models.
+Additionally, YOLOX is a anchorless one-stage detector which makes it faster that its counterparts.

-Before we can do that, we will need to collect images of the license pl ate and annotate them.
+Before we start training any YOLOX model, let's collect images of the license plate and annotate them.
-I collected about 40 images in total.
-30 will be used as the training set and 10 as the validation set.
+I collected about 40 images in total in a single walk around my neighborhood.
+30 of the images will be used as the training set and 10 as the validation set.
+These are incredibly small sample size for any DL model, but I found that it is good enough for the task at hand to work reasonably well.

-To label them, let's use the open-source CVAT labeling tool by Intel.
+To label the images, let's use the open-source [CVAT](https://github.com/openvinotoolkit/cvat) labeling tool by Intel.
 There are a ton of other labeling tools out there feel free to use them if you are comfortable.

 If you'd like to try CVAT, head to https://cvat.org/ and create an account and log in.

-As shown below, click on *Task*, fill in the approriate details like name of the task, add related labels and upload the images.
+As shown below, click on *Task*, fill in the appropriate details like name of the task, add related labels and upload the images.
-{{< figure_resizing src="cvat_new.png" caption="Create a new task on CVAT.">}}
+{{< figure_resizing src="cvat_new.png">}}

-Since we are detecting the license plate, I've entered only one label - LP (license plate).
+Since we are detecting the license plate, I've entered only one label - `LP` (license plate).
-Once completed, you will see a summary page as below.
+Once the uploading completes, you will see a summary page as below.
 Click on `Job #368378` at ③ and it should bring you to the labeling page.
-{{< figure_resizing src="task_description.png" caption="Input the images and labels.">}}
+{{< figure_resizing src="task_description.png">}}

 To start labeling, click on the square icon at ① and click Shape at ② in the figure below.
-{{< figure_resizing src="draw_box.png" caption="Draw.">}}
+{{< figure_resizing src="draw_box.png">}}

 You can then start drawing bounding boxes around the license plate.
 Do this for all 40 images.
-{{< figure_resizing src="show_bbox.png" caption="Show.">}}
+{{< figure_resizing src="show_bbox.png">}}

 Once done, we are ready to export the annotations on the *Tasks* page.
-{{< figure_resizing src="export.png" caption="Export.">}}
+{{< figure_resizing src="export.png">}}

 Make sure the format is *COCO 1.0* and click on OK.
+If you'd like to download the images check the Save images box.
+Since I have those images already, I don't have to download them.
-{{< figure_resizing src="coco.png" caption="COCO format.">}}
+{{< figure_resizing src="coco.png">}}

 Now, we have our dataset ready let's train our YOLOX model.
-If you havent already install the YOLOX library by following the instructions [here](https://github.com/Megvii-BaseDetection/YOLOX).
+If you haven't already, install the YOLOX package by following the instructions [here](https://github.com/Megvii-BaseDetection/YOLOX).

 Place your images and annotations in the `datasets` folder following the structure outlined [here](https://github.com/Megvii-BaseDetection/YOLOX/tree/main/datasets).

-You will also need to prepare a few the `Exp` config file before starting the training loop.
-They are documented [here](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/docs/train_custom_data.md).
+Before we start training, we must prepare a custom `Exp` file.
-The `Exp` file lets you configure everything about the model from the location of the dataset, model architecture, and training hyperparameters.
+The `Exp` file is a `.py` file where you can configure everything about the model - dataset location, data augmentation, model architecture, and other training hyperparameters.
+More info on the `Exp` file [here](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/docs/train_custom_data.md).

-For simplicity let's use the `YOLOX-s` model.
-There are a host of other YOLOX models you can try like `YOLOX-m`, `YOLOX-l`, `YOLOX-x`, `YOLOX-Nano`, `YOLOX-Tiny`, etc. The details are on the README on the YOLOX repo.
-Feel free to experiment.
+For simplicity let's use one of the smaller models - `YOLOX-s`.
+There are a host of other YOLOX models you can try like `YOLOX-m`, `YOLOX-l`, `YOLOX-x`, `YOLOX-Nano`, `YOLOX-Tiny`, etc.
+The details are on the [README](https://github.com/Megvii-BaseDetection/YOLOX/blob/main/README.md) of the YOLOX repo.
+Feel free to experiment with them.

-My `Exp` file looks like the following
+My `Exp` file for the `YOLOX-s` model looks like the following

 ```python {linenos=table}
 import os